 Our CRA Charitable Status Number: 74037 8724 RR0001

 Tim Callaway - Director: Tim joined the board in 2019 and brings us extensive experience in non-profit work, several social justice issues, and research regarding sexual abuse and its effects on individuals, families and the community.
 Over his pastoral career in four Alberta churches, Tim has worked with a variety of social initiatives such as the John Howard Society, Odyssey House Safe-Home, The Mustard Seed and MK Safety Net.
 He is a graduate of Prairie College, Providence College, University of Waterloo, Trinity Divinity School, and the University of South Africa.

-Tim brings his extensive knowledge and passion for social justice to his role at Airdrie P.O.W.E.R. and is a great asset to our board.Type your paragraph here.
+A former journalist in both mainstream and religious media, Tim is the author of three books and brings his knowledge of passion for social justice to his role at Airdrie P.O.W.E.R.
+He is a valuable asset to our board.

 Shauna D'Onofrio: Director - My family and I live in Airdrie and I practice Family and Criminal Law in Calgary and Central Alberta.
 Before becoming a lawyer I worked for several years as an Assessor for Child and Family Services, specializing in matters of domestic and family violence.
 I now see the effects of domestic violence daily as a family and criminal lawyer.
 Raising awareness about domestic violence and the effect it has on children is something that I am passionate about.
 I look forward to continuing to work with the other P.O.W.E.R board members to raise awareness about domestic violence in our community and establish a response through the implementation of a Women's Shelter in Airdrie.